Commuter Shuttle Program

 Commuter shuttle operators pay $7.31 per stop event in order to load and unload in designated shared Muni zones or commuter shuttle-only white zones.
 Fees go to pay for administration of the program, including a dedicated team of enforcement officers.

 The Commuter Shuttles Program requires collaboration between various divisions within the SFMTA, including: Transit Service Planning, Transit Operations, Parking, Finance, and Enforcement.
-This program was informed by the San Francisco County Transportation Authority’s 2011 Strategic Analysis Report on the commuter shuttle sector and the Commuter Shuttle Pilot Evaluation Report.
+This program was informed by the San Francisco County Transportation Authority’s 2011 Strategic Analysis Report on the commuter shuttle sector, the Commuter Shuttle Pilot Evaluation Report. and the Commuter Shuttle Mid-Year Evaluation.

 Private sector partners include shuttle service providers, and employers and institutions that sponsor shuttle service.

-We will send you e-mail or SMS updates whenever the following are posted for the Commuter Shuttle Program, 2016-2017:
+We will send you e-mail or SMS updates whenever the following are posted for the Commuter Shuttle Program:

 - Upcoming meetings